Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Introduction

-Majority of the computational research conducted on flapping foils has been two-dimensional \cite{WU2020106712} and the three-dimensional spanwise as well as end effects have not been taken into consideration.
-Recent works \cite{Lagopoulos2021, Arranz2020, Jurado2022} have focused on finite foils and end effects and studied the effect of aspect ratio of the foil on propulsive performance.
-However, the conditions under which three-dimensional (3D) flow effects become important are yet to be comprehensively investigated for tandem foils.
+Majority of the computational research conducted on flapping foils has been two-dimensional \citep{WU2020106712} and the three-dimensional spanwise as well as end effects have not been taken into consideration.
+Recent works by \citet{Lagopoulos2021, Arranz2020, Jurado2022} have studied the effect of aspect ratio of the foil on propulsive performance.
+However, the conditions under which three-dimensional (3D) flow effects become important are yet to be studied in detail for tandem foils.

-To the best of the authors' knowledge, the effects of heave and pitch amplitudes of the two foils in the tandem configuration on their propulsive performance have not been explored in detail.
-Although the effect of reduced frequency and $St$ have been studied in detail for a single flapping foil, the literature lacks in the study of these parameters for the tandem foil configuration.
-Moreover, the impact of the collective frequency-pitch amplitude parametric space on tandem foil propulsion can give an insight about possible optimal operational regimes of flapping foil propulsion systems.

-In the present study, we numerically investigate the flow dynamics of a tandem flapping foil system at low Reynolds number of 1100.
-To accomplish this, we employ a moving mesh arbitrary Lagrangian-Eulerian framework for the flapping motion of the foil.
+In the present study, we numerically investigate the flow dynamics of a single and tandem flapping foil system at low Reynolds number of 1100.
+This Reynolds number falls in the range $10^3 - 10^4$ which has been found to be relevant for bird flight and swimming of fishes \citep{Taylor2003, TRIANTAFYLLOU1993205}.
+We employ a moving mesh arbitrary Lagrangian-Eulerian framework for the flapping motion of the foil.
 The fluid dynamics is modeled with the help of variational finite element method applied to incompressible Navier-Stokes equations.
-Flow across a single foil is also considered for reference and comparison.
-The salient and novel contributions from the present work are as follows: \begin{itemize}[leftmargin=*] \item Effect of heave and pitch amplitudes on the thrust performance of single and tandem flapping foil(s), \item Thrust generation of single and tandem foil(s) in the frequency-pitch amplitude parametric space, \item The variation of the above parameters with the streamwise gap between the tandem foils, \item Comprehensive insights about the above effects with the help of wake-vortex interactions and wake signature of the flapping foil(s), and \item The three dimensional spanwise behavior of the flow around the tandem foils. \end{itemize}